FuncBase#

 PyTree[jaxtyping.Inexact[Array, ‘batch_size …’]] | Inexact[Array, ‘batch_size …’]

-final get_hyperparameters()[source]#
+abstractmethod get_hyperparameters()[source]#

-Get the hyperparameters of the function module, of which there are none.
+Get the hyperparameters of the function module.

 Returns: